Emergency

 Ukraine

-- needed to sustain WFP operations until December 2025
+- needed for WFP operations until October 2026

 Якщо ви в Україні і потребуєте допомоги чи інформації, натисніть тут

 The war in Ukraine continues to displace people, damage infrastructure, disrupt supply chains and hold back the country’s economy.
-A total of 5 million people (15 percent of the population) need food and livelihood assistance.
+A total of 10.8 million people need humanitarian assistance.

-A total of 3.6 million Ukrainians are internally displaced and nearly 6 million are living as refugees in Europe.
+A total of 3.4 million Ukrainians are internally displaced and 5 million are living as refugees in Europe.
 Many of those who remain have lost their livelihoods, especially in areas close to the front lines.
 Those who returned are struggling to rebuild their lives, having run out of money or found their homes reduced to rubble.

 What the World Food Programme is doing to respond to the Ukraine emergency